2419 Feather Mae Ct, Forest Hill, MD 21050 | Phone: 410-340-9019

 eMail List | News | Online Assembly Guide | Photo Gallery

 SDR Cube Transceiver

-The SDR Cube is a totally self-contained, embedded SDR transceiver for CW & SSB using a Softrock for the RF front end and a pc board implementation of an HF modem.
+The SDR Cube is a totally self-contained, embedded SDR transceiver for CW, SSB and AM using a Softrock for the RF front end and a pc board implementation of an HF modem.
 PC is not needed for using the SDR Cube, as all DSP processing is accomplished by an embedded DSP processor on the three internal pc boards.
-The Cube is designed to fit into an optional 4” x 4” x 4” pre-cut black powder-coated aluminum enclosure containing all controls, a blue graphic display showing the transceiver settings and an exciting 8 kHz-wide band scope of spectrum signals, and the popular Softrock RXTX v6.3 board.
+The Cube is designed to fit into an optional 4” x 4” x 4.5” pre-cut,black powder-coated aluminum enclosure containing all controls, a blue graphic display indicating transceiver settings and an exciting 8 kHz-wide band scope of spectrum signals, and the popular Softrock RXTX v6.3 board.
 The SDR Cube may also be used with any of the 11,000 other Softrocks in the field today!
-Sold as a kit or as a fully assembled & tested transceiver, Cube kits are currently available and fully assembled & tested Cubes will be ready for shipping by the end of January.
-We presented on the SDR Cube at TAPR's annual "Digital Communications Conference" in Portland, Oregon, and the DCC Proceedings containing our paper is available from TAPR.
-Many details are already presented here on this website, and active email discussion occurs in the SDR-Cube Group in Yahoo Groups
+Sold as a kit or as a fully assembled & tested transceiver, both the product versions are in stock.
+We presented on the SDR Cube at TAPR's annual "Digital Communications Conference" in Portland, Oregon, and the DCC Proceedings containing our paper is available in our Documentation page.
+Product details are presented here on this website, and active email discussion occurs in the SDR-Cube Group in Yahoo Groups

 Standalone SDR transceiver ...
 No PC required, portable, compact